-By October 5, Etsy had completely banned the store from the platform.
+By October 5, Etsy had banned the store from the platform.

-In late October, “Christina P.” took to Instagram to suggest that other platforms, not just Etsy, were taking notice of their merchandise, too.
-In an Instagram story posted October 23 she said her content was “censored” by Etsy, Google, Facebook, Instagram, and Pinterest.
+In late October, “Christina P.” took to Instagram to suggest other platforms, not just Etsy, were taking notice of her merchandise, too.
+In an Instagram story posted October 23, she said her content was “censored” by Etsy, Google, Facebook, Instagram, and Pinterest.

 “They are trying to make me invisible.”